-Alcohol, Other Drugs and Older People refers to a group of programs (e.g. awareness raising campaigns and education programs) that aim to prevent alcohol and other drug-related harms in older people.
+Alcohol, Other Drugs and Older People refers to a group of activities (e.g. awareness raising initiatives and education programs) that aim to prevent alcohol and other drug-related harms in older people.

 This toolkit focuses on providing evidence-informed information around how:

 The focus of this toolkit is on improving outcomes for older people.
 This resource is particularly useful for older people, or those working with, or otherwise coming into contact with older people who are transitioning into retirement, or who are disadvantaged or isolated.